nhsengland/ons-api/README.md

 # A simple ONS api that extracts away some of the complications

-examples usage
+example usage

 ```python
     api = API(your_api_key)
 ```

--- get a list of all data set names
+get a list of all data set names
 ```python
     api.get_data_set_names()
 ```

--- get the specific list of hrefs for the datasets you're interested in
+get the specific list of hrefs for the datasets you're interested in
 ```python
     api.get_data_set_details("Population Estimates for High Level Areas")
 ```

--- get the specific list of hrefs since a certain date
+get the specific list of hrefs since a certain date
 ```python
     last_year = date.today() - timedelta(years=1)
     api.get_data_set_details("Population Estimates for High Level Areas", since_date=last_year)